When you hit your 40s, the best thing about aging is that you know yourself better than ever. You want to look good and feel great for yourself.

 Figure out what you love by making a style mood board.

-Back in the day we’d grab a stack of fashion magazines and clip pictures.
-Now you can build a board of fashion inspiration on Pinterest.
-Save pictures of everything you love.
-And follow me while you’re there!
+Back in the day, we’d grab a stack of fashion magazines and clip pictures.
+Now, you can build a board of fashion inspiration on Pinterest.
+This will help you get clear about how to put together outfits you love and develop your own unique style.
+Save pictures of everything you like and start trying to replicate the looks to see how they feel on your body.

 2. Hone your eye for details that make an outfit stylish.

 I love the cooking show Zoe Bakes.
-Zoe always looks well dressed.
+Zoe always looks well-dressed.
 She’s not trendy.
-With a nod to her hometown of Minnesota, she wears mostly plaid button down shirts tucked into wide leg jeans.
-Usually with an artistic statement necklace.
+With a nod to her hometown of Minnesota, she wears mostly plaid button-down shirts with artistic statement necklaces.

 With her natural curls and graying hair, she has a consistent sense of personal style that’s just her being her.
 And her clothes fit her impeccably.
-How your clothes fit you is more important for looking stylish than wearing something that’s trending.
-Poor fit isn’t flattering.
+How your clothes fit you is more important for looking stylish than wearing a new trend.
+Clothes that fit perfectly convey confidence and a sense of personal style.

 3. Identify your signature style.